Local residents heard ‘massive explosion’ before fire which shut down Heathrow

 Hillingdon Council said on Friday morning that most evacuees have dispersed and made their own arrangements.

-They said the council is assisting 12 people with hotel accommodation until it is safe to return home.
+It said it is assisting 12 people with hotel accommodation until it is safe to return home.

-One secondary school, three primary schools and two nurseries have been shut, according to Hillingdon council.
+One secondary school, three primary schools and two nurseries have been shut, according to the local authority.

-Nestles Avenue Early Years Centre, Pinkwell Children’s Centre, Pinkwell Primary School, Botwell House Catholic Primary School, Dr Triplett’s C of E Primary School, and The Global Academy are all closed.
+Nestles Avenue Early Years Centre, Pinkwell Children’s Centre, Pinkwell Primary School, Dr Triplett’s C of E Primary School, and The Global Academy are all closed.

+Botwell House Catholic Primary School was closed but will reopen on Friday afternoon.

 The London Ambulance Service said there had been no casualties or anyone treated for injuries at the scene of the fire.